single-spa/single-spa.js.org/docs/migrating-angular-tutorial.md

 sidebar_label: Angular - Migrating to single-spa
 ---

-# Project Overview

 single-spa allows you to build micro frontends that coexist and can each be written with their own framework.
 This will allow you and your team to:

-1. Use multiple frameworks on the same page. see the single-spa ecosystem for more info
+1) Use multiple frameworks on the same page. [see the single-spa ecosystem for more info](ecosystem.md#docsNav)

-2. Write code using a new framework, without rewriting your existing application
+2) Write code using a new framework, without rewriting your existing application

-3. Lazy load code for improved initial load time.
+3) [Lazy load](https://en.wikipedia.org/wiki/Lazy_loading) code for improved initial load time.

-Single-spa can be used with just about any build system or javascript framework, but this tutorial will focus on migrating an existing legacy AngularJS into a single-spa registered application.
-Once completed, you'll be able to take advantage of the flexibility and freedmon that single-spa can offer by adding new SPAs in what ever build system or Javascript framework you'd like.
+Single-spa can be used with just about any build system or javascript framework, but this tutorial will focus on migrating an existing legacy [AngularJS/Angular1](https://angularjs.org/) into a single-spa registered application.
+Once completed, you'll be able to take advantage of the flexibility and freedom that single-spa can offer by adding new SPAs in whatever build system or Javascript framework you'd like.

-If you'd like to learn how to build a single-spa web application from scratch, check out [this tutorial](https://single-spa.js.org/docs/starting-from-scratch.html).
-If you'd like to learn how to use single-spa with Angular 2+, Vue, or other frameworks, [try these tutorials](https://github.com/CanopyTax/single-spa-examples).
+If you'd like to learn how to build a single-spa web application from scratch, check out [this tutorial](starting-from-scratch.md).

+If you'd like to learn how to use single-spa with Angular 2+, Vue, or other frameworks, [checkout these examples](examples.md).

 Be sure to read through the [single-spa docs](https://single-spa.js.org/), check the [single-spa github](https://github.com/CanopyTax/single-spa) and the [help section](https://single-spa.js.org/help.html) for more support.

 ## Project Setup

 You can find the code needed to follow along [here](https://github.com/alocke12992/single-spa-angular-migration-starter).
 You can find the completed [code for this tutorial here](https://github.com/alocke12992/single-spa-angular-migration).
-Read more about [separating applications](https://single-spa.js.org/docs/separating-applications.html) using single-spa.

-Since this is an older project, there are a few dependancies you might not currently have installed on your machine.
+Since this is an older project, there are a few dependencies you might not currently have installed on your machine.
 This project requires that you have [Grunt](https://gruntjs.com/getting-started), [Bower](https://bower.io/), and [Sass](https://sass-lang.com/) installed to get up and running.

 ```bash
 npm install -g grunt-cli